-Two proposed pieces of anti-ESG legislation have been voted down in the Wyoming legislature, including a rule that would restrict government entities from doing business with banks, investors or companies that restrict business with other companies for a range of ESG-related reasons, and one aimed at eliminating the consideration of ESG criteria by investment managers investing state funds.
+Two proposed pieces of anti-ESG legislation have been voted down in the Wyoming legislature, including a rule that would restrict government entities from doing business with banks, investors or companies that restrict business with other companies for a range of ESG-related reasons, and one aimed at eliminating the consideration of ESGEnvironmental, social, and governance (ESG) criteria are a set of standards for a company’s operations that socially conscious investors use to screen potential investments. criteria by investment managers investing state funds.

-Stop ESG-State Funds Fiduciary Duty Act outlined rules for investment managers for state funds, requiring hiring and retention only of managers that take into account “only financial factors,” effectively disallowing the consideration of ESG factors, including emissions reduction or emissions disclosure, or other factors such as limiting investments in companies that manufacture or sell firearms.
+Stop ESG-State Funds Fiduciary Duty Act outlined rules for investment managers for state funds, requiring hiring and retention only of managers that take into account “only financial factors,” effectively disallowing the consideration of ESGEnvironmental, social, and governance (ESG) criteria are a set of standards for a company’s operations that socially conscious investors use to screen potential investments. factors, including emissions reduction or emissions disclosure, or other factors such as limiting investments in companies that manufacture or sell firearms.

 The proposals were voted down by the Wyoming House of Representatives Appropriation Committee, which unanimously recommended not passing both bills.
 Commentary at the hearing included concerns that the measures would impair the state’s ability to invest, restricting investment in an extremely wide range of companies, including many energy companies, in addition to impairing investment managers’ ability to execute their fiduciary duties.